sanathNU/TechnicaInsania/_posts/2026-05-15-The-Pleasures-of-RL.md

 The setup is simple.
 You've got a grid, a start point, a goal, and a cliff along the bottom edge.
 Fall off the cliff and you get a massive negative reward.
 The agent has to learn to get from start to goal without dying.

 ![](https://gymnasium.farama.org/_images/cliff_walking.gif)
+_one wrong step and it's a long way down. ask Q-learning, it lives there._

 Here's where it gets interesting.
 SARSA learns a safe path, it stays away from the cliff, takes the long way around.
 Q-learning learns the optimal path, right along the edge, faster but riskier.
 And expected SARSA sits somewhere in between.
 Same environment, different algorithms, different behaviors.
 [This chart from DJ Rich's RL series](https://youtu.be/AJiG3ykOxmY?t=1399) lays it out perfectly, that series was a lifesaver, short, succinct, and packed with good stuff.